 Marriage Outside Australia

-For information on marriage married overseas in countries other than those listed where Carol can officiate, please contact the relevant Embassy or diplomatic mission of the country concerned.
-If that country requires you to obtain a Certificate of No Impediment to Marriage, contact the Department of Foreign Affairs and Trade for further assistance on (02) 6261 1111.
+For information on marriage in countries other than those listed where Carol can officiate, please contact the relevant Embassy or diplomatic mission of the country concerned.
+If that country requires you to obtain a Certificate of No Impediment to Marriage, contact the Department of Home Affairs for further assistance on 131 881.

 It’s important to note that an overseas marriage cannot be registered in Australia, however the foreign marriage certificate will be evidence the marriage has occurred.
 Ensure you keep this certificate as it may not be easy to replace if lost and provides the only evidence of the overseas marriage.